1,000+ Opportunities

 281. 4848.

-Based on current listing details, eligibility includes: Individual artists and culture bearers 18+ residing at least 6 consecutive months in SEMAC's 11-county service region facing unexpected hardship.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individual artists and culture bearers 18+ residing at least 6 consecutive months in SEMAC's 11-county service region facing unexpected hardship.
+Confirm the full requirements in the official notice before applying.